Mintimate/DocVitePressOMR/en/guide/luaExtensions.md

 ## Calculator (mint_calculator_translator)

-In Chinese input mode, type `=` followed by a mathematical expression to calculate the result directly.
+`lua/mint_calculator_translator.lua` is registered as `lua_translator@*mint_calculator_translator`.
+It calculates mathematical expressions directly in the candidate list.
+In Chinese input mode, type `=` followed by an expression to get the result.

 ### Usage Examples